TheStandardPancake/MUCH_WOW/README.md

 1)Must have pygame installed

 To play the game:
+1)Un-zip MUCH_WOW.tar.gz
-1) Navigate to the MUCH_WOW file
+2)Navigate to the new MUCH_WOW file
-2)Run Pygame.py in python
+3)Run Pygame.py in python